james-alex/color_models/README.md

 ## Interpolating Between Colors

-Each color model has a method, [interpolateTo], that calculates a specified number of steps between `this` color and a color provided to the method, returning all of the colors inbetween the two colors in a list.
+Each color model has a method, [lerpTo], that calculates a specified number of steps between `this` color and a color provided to the method, returning all of the colors inbetween the two colors in a list.
 Colors will be returned in the color space of the color the method is called on.